The Israel-Hamas War: Operation Iron Sword

 By Mitchell Bard

 Unexpectedly, the Iran-backed Houthis in Yemen, who have no territorial dispute with Israel, began firing missiles at Israel and shipping in the Red Sea on November 19, 2023.
 They claimed it was in support of the Palestinians in Gaza and directed only at ships belonging to Israelis or heading for Israeli ports.
 Their engagement appeared to be part of an Iranian strategy to force Israel to fight on multiple fronts.
 Iranian proxies were already attacking Israel from Lebanon and Syria.
 The Houthis’ actions had a broader impact as their attacks escalated and targeted U.S. and British Navy vessels and ships with nothing to do with Israel.
-Subsequently, international shipping companies rerouted their ships.
+Subsequently, international shipping companies rerouted their boats.

 Early on, a U.S. Navy destroyer in the Red Sea intercepted four land attack cruise missiles and 15 drones during a nine-hour barrage launched by the Houthis.
 It was not immediately clear if they targeted the ship or Israel.
 It appeared the latter was more likely.
 Elsewhere, in Syria and Iraq, U.S. forces were attacked by rockets and drones.